 Each of the Chase Ultimate Rewards credit cards is uniquely valuable for earning points.
 When you add a card with an annual fee, your options to redeem points increase and the points become more valuable.

 The credit cards in this product line earn Chase Ultimate Rewards, the name Chase has given their points program.
 Each of the cards has unique strengths for earning points, including the no annual fee cards.
 They each earn more points in certain categories of spending than the other cards.
 When you add more cards, you earn more points, even though your spending stays the same.
 This happens by using the right card at each store to maximize the category bonuses.
+For example, you might use one card for dining purchases and another at a department store.
 Chase has designed it this way to encourage you to only carry their cards in your wallet.

 - When you use cards the complement each other, you earn more points overall